Sherlock-Blue/KMPBLE/README.md

 I've tried a variety of solutions and have yet to find the "One Simple Trick".
 Each approach has advantages and disadvantages.

+1) Combine the ble command queue code with the callbacks in one class either by subclassing the BluetoothGattCallback abstract class or implementing it as an internal class.

+- Pros: Easy to implement.
+Callbacks simply call the parent classes functions directly.
+- Cons: The academy award winning film adaptation could be titled "Everything Tightly Coupled To Everything Everywhere All At Once".

-1) Expose each callback with an "old school" callback interface that forwards the parameters of that GattCallback.
+2) Expose each callback with an "old school" callback interface that forwards the parameters of that GattCallback.

 - Pros: Easy to understand and implement.
 - Cons: Many nearly identical callback interfaces tightly coupled to the BluetoothGattCallback class.
 Also need to keep track of observers.

-2) Expose all callbacks with a single callback interface that passes a Result class.
+3) Expose all callbacks with a single callback interface that passes a Result class.

 - Pros: Decoupled from the BluetoothGattCallback.
 - Cons: Confusing Result parameters.
 Also need to keep track of observers.

-3) Expose all callbacks using a single observer list that implement the BluetoothGattCallback interface, itself.
+4) Expose all callbacks using a single observer list that implement the BluetoothGattCallback interface, itself.

 - Pros: BluetoothGattCallback class is an abstract class with default implementations for every callback.
 So each observer only needs to override the callback it wants to observe.
 Very insulated against changes to BluetoothGattCallback class.
 - Cons: Forwarding an interface to observers implementing the same interface is confusing and unintuitive.
 Too clever for its own good.

-4) Expose events using an event bus.
+5) Expose events using an event bus.

 - Pros: Highly scalable.
 Very simple implementation.
 Observers merely subscribe to events.
 - Cons: The required event classes are very tightly coupled to the BluetoothGattCallback class.